ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num7/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 publication: In *Frontiers in Behavioral Neuroscience*
 publication_short: In *Frontiers in Behavioral Neuroscience*

-abstract: The current pilot study was designed to examine the association between hippocampal γ-aminobutyric acid (GABA+) concentration and episodic memory in older individuals, as well as the impact of two major risk factors for Alzheimer’s disease — female sex and Apolipoprotein ε4 (ApoE ε4) genotype — on this relationship.
+abstract: The current pilot study was designed to examine the association between hippocampal γ-aminobutyric acid (GABA+) concentration and episodic memory in older individuals, as well as the impact of two major risk factors for Alzheimer's disease — female sex and Apolipoprotein ε4 (ApoE ε4) genotype — on this relationship.

 # Summary.
 An optional shortened abstract.
-summary: This is a paper describing another scientific research that is largely helped by JET..
+summary: This is a paper describing another scientific research that is largely helped by JET.

 tags: []